Safely Learning to Control the Constrained Linear Quadratic Regulator: Constraint-Satisfying Control

-\begin{theorem} Any controller designed from a feasible solution to the robust control problem~\eqref{eq:sls_lqr_robust} for any $0\leq \gamma,\tau<1$ will stabilize the true system.
-Furthermore, the state and input constraints will be satisfied. \end{theorem}
+In this problem, $\gamma$ bounds the increase in the $\htwo$ cost due to the dynamics uncertainty, while $\tau$ determines the increase in the state and input values with respect to the constraints.
+In fact, both values can be related to bounding an enlarge noise process $\tilde {\tf w} = (I+\Dh)^{-1}\tf w$ driving the system. \begin{theorem} Any controller designed from a feasible solution to the robust control problem~\eqref{eq:sls_lqr_robust} for any $0\leq \gamma,\tau<1$ will stabilize the true system.
+Furthermore, the state and input constraints will be satisfied. \end{theorem} \begin{proof} First, note that by the system norm constraints,